 You can access your lease agreement via the Documents tab of your Resident Center Portal (https://thelistingrealestatemanagement.managebuilding.com/Resident/portal/login) if your lease is not visible in your Documents tab.
 Submit a General Inquiry requesting a copy of your lease agreement.

-Please reference your executed lease agreement under the Default Section.
+Please reference your executed lease agreement on the Liquidated Damages Addendum.
 If you break your lease agreement for whatever reason, please be aware of your required responsibilities.
 Defaulting Results in covering ALL costs that our property owner would not have otherwise incurred if you as the tenant did not break the lease agreement.
 Unless otherwise specified in your lease agreement.
 You will be responsible for:

 *The Listing does not show tenant-occupied homes.
 Showings will begin after you have vacated the property and keys provided to management.
 You must leave utility services on in the property until the property is released.

 Upon service of the notice, you will have three (3) business days to either submit the payment amount specified on the notice or vacate the premises.

 If you received a notice, it is because you have violated your rental agreement and/or Florida law.
 The notice will outline the violation and require you to remedy the non-compliance(s) with the specified time frame.

 To remedy the violation, cure the non-compliance when completed and/or notify management via your Resident Center Portal by attaching notice received and evidence or violation cured within the required timeframe.

 You must provide The Listing a minimum 60-day notice of your intent to renew your lease agreement or provide us your Notice to Vacate.
 Upload the completed form to your Resident Center Portal.

 First, reference your lease agreement – All occupants listed on the lease agreement are fully responsible for all lease terms.